gitrgoliveira/vault-eda-delivery/README.md

    # Should return: ["read"] for events, ["list", "subscribe"] for secrets
    ```

-3. **Java/JNI Error on macOS**: Check that the `DYLD_LIBRARY_PATH` environment variable is set correctly and points to your JDK's server library.
+3. **Java/JNI error on macOS**: Check that the `DYLD_LIBRARY_PATH` environment variable is set correctly and points to your JDK's server library.

    ```bash
    export DYLD_LIBRARY_PATH="$JAVA_HOME/lib/server:$DYLD_LIBRARY_PATH"
    ```

-4. **WebSocket Connection Failed**: Confirm that the Vault server is running and accessible from where you are running `ansible-rulebook`.
+4. **WebSocket connection failed**: Confirm that the Vault server is running and accessible from where you are running `ansible-rulebook`.
 Use `make status-vault` to check.

    ```bash
    make status-vault
    curl -s http://127.0.0.1:8200/v1/sys/health
    ```

-5. **Rulebook Not Starting**: Check the `rulebook.log` for errors and ensure no other process is using the same ports.
+5. **Rulebook not starting**: Check the `rulebook.log` for errors and ensure no other process is using the same ports.

    ```bash
    ps aux | grep ansible-rulebook